josemejiasji/pv-calculator/README.md

 Test it and fix any potential bug you find.
 Feel free to document your findings in readme file or help yourself with commit messages.

+Defects found:
+- You can select multiple decimal separators (.) breaking the calculator
+- Plus operator does a subtracting operation
+- Minus operator does a adding operation
+- Clicking more than once in a operator breaks the calculator

 ### 3. New features implementation

 Our product owner required us new features for this application.
 We would like the application new version to support multiplications and divisions.